DarkEnergyScienceCollaboration/ComputingInfrastructure/doc/source/SoftwareInstallAtNERSC.rst

    source <PathToInstallationDirectory>/setupPhosim.sh

-run any version of phosim available under its installation directory i.e.  v3.5.3
+Now the environment is set up to run any version of phosim available under its installation directory i.e.  v3.5.3

 Notes for Installation Maintainers
 ===================================